FeatureImg

 3. Edit the title and subtitle fields tied to the layout.

-5. Export a PNG at 1200 × 630 px ready for your site metadata.
+5. Export a PNG or JPEG at 1200 × 630 px ready for your site metadata.

 Open Graph vs blog featured images